0xLeif/AppState/README.md

     let mockNetworkService = Application.dependency(\.networkService)

-    // Once done, you can allow the `tokDependencyOverrideen` to be deallocated
+    // Once done, you can allow the `DependencyOverrideen` to be deallocated
-    // or call `override.cancel()` to revert back to the original service.
+    // or call `networkOverride.cancel()` to revert back to the original service.
 }
 ```